At Middleton: Critical response

 The film received a mixed reception from film critics.
 Review aggregator website Rotten Tomatoes gave the film a 61% approval rating, based on 38 reviews, with a weighted average of 5.9/10.
-Metacritic gave the film a score of 60 out of 100, based on 15 reviews, indicating "mixed or average reviews".
+Metacritic gave the film a score of 60 out of 100, based on 15 reviews, indicating "mixed or average" reviews.

-Susan Wloszczyna of RogerEbert.com wrote, "At Middleton is the just the sort of trite if inoffensive diversion that barely tiptoes into theaters before landing in the cable and video on demand listings.
+Susan Wloszczyna of RogerEbert.com wrote, "At Middleton is just the sort of trite if inoffensive diversion that barely tiptoes into theaters before landing in the cable and video on-demand listings.
 And Garcia and Farmiga, as good as they can be in the right roles, aren't doing themselves or their careers any favors with this sort of C-level effort.
 At least the ending is brazen enough not to conclude in a tidy fashion.
-But watching George and Edith cavort in slo-mo while being drenched in a campus fountain is antithesis of enjoying Annie Hall and Alvy Singer as those classic polar opposites engage in battle against a runaway lobster.
-One scene has comic snap.
+But watching George and Edith cavort in slo-mo while being drenched in a campus fountain is the antithesis of enjoying Annie Hall and Alvy Singer as those classic polar opposites engage in battle against a runaway lobster.
+One scene has a comic snap.
 The other is merely soggy."
 Vulture critic Bilge Ebiri gave a positive review, stating, "At Middleton is a modest movie with modest aims, but at times it feels like a small miracle.
 A daylong romance starring Andy García and Vera Farmiga as two parents who meet cute while their kids tour the same small college, it takes a relatively undistinguished premise and sets itself apart with details that ring true.
 It's all fairly predictable enough."

 Neil Genzlinger of The New York Times gave the film a positive review, writing, "Some advance publicity is describing At Middleton as a romantic comedy, but that is too simplistic a label for this delicate, restrained movie.
 Yes, it's full of droll humor, but it's also a bittersweet portrait of two people, who, in the process of helping their children choose a college, confront the emptiness of their respective marriages."
 Betsy Sharkey of the Los Angeles Times gave the film a lukewarm review, "Garcia and Farmiga have such an easy, natural chemistry that their on-screen sparkle helps mitigate the film's weaknesses.
-At others times, it serves to underscore what might have been.
+At other times, it serves to underscore what might have been.
 It's a feckless conundrum.
-Edith (Farmiga) is the free-spirited mom.
+Edith (Farmiga) is a free-spirited mom.
 Audrey is her serious, literary-minded daughter, nicely played by Farmiga's real-life sister Taissa, who shares Vera's luminous presence on screen.
 George (Garcia) is a cardiac surgeon, nattily uptight in his crisp white shirt and bow tie.
 He's with his reluctant son Conrad (Spencer Lofranco)...
 Together, Garcia and Farmiga are a sweetheart couple whose mild flirtation makes the time spent At Middleton bearable.
 With a stronger script, it might have turned into a beautiful day."